 Many groups meet in members’ homes and so this limits the possible size of the group.
 If a group is full, the group leader will keep a waiting list.
 If you cannot find a group for your particular interest, you may like to start a new group.
 Guidelines are available for anyone wishing to start a new group.

-The Groups Secretary is Julia Whitburn.
-Please contact her through this link if you have any further queries or any difficulties in joining groups and she will do her best to help you.
+The Groups Secretary is John Craig.
+Please contact him through this link if you have any further queries or any difficulties in joining groups and she will do her best to help you.